 Scroll down for more...

-As you probably already know that most of the successful property developers invest in HMOs in London and in the UK.
+As you probably already know, most successful property developers invest in HMOs in London and in the UK.
 For the UK’s increasingly mobile workforce, who are delaying putting down roots for longer, it makes financial sense to live in a high-quality HMO.

-Also, total returns on HMO’s outperformed standard buy to let properties by a huge 40% from 2010-2014.
-HMOs had an average total return of equity (ROE) of 108% over 4 years compared to 77% for buy to let properties.
+Also, total returns on HMOs outperformed standard buy-to-let properties by a huge 40% from 2010-2014.
+HMOs had an average total return of equity (ROE) of 108% over 4 years compared to 77% for buy-to-let properties.

-HMOs are not only the guaranteed solution to increasing your rental profits, they also succeed in fulfilling a growing social need for high quality rental properties that are affordable for tenants.
-The cost of renting a room in a HMO is far lower than renting a one bedroom flat, therefore making HMOs ideal for the mobile workforce, increasing number of students and young professionals.
+HMOs are not only the guaranteed solution to increasing your rental profits, they also succeed in fulfilling a growing social need for high-quality rental properties that are affordable for tenants.
+The cost of renting a room in an HMO is far lower than renting a one-bedroom flat, therefore making HMOs ideal for the mobile workforce, increasing numbers of students and young professionals.
 In addition, local councils are also raising standards to make sure that residents in the rented property sector live in safe and healthy homes.

 If you take a 3-bedroom house let by a family under one tenancy agreement, you may achieve £1,500 per month in rent.
-Now, if you rent those 3 bedrooms on an individual basis in a HMO at £650 per month, you will make £1,950 per month.
+Now, if you rent those 3 bedrooms on an individual basis in an HMO at £650 per month, you will make £1,950 per month.

 That’s 2x potential income from the same property!